John Kelly, four-star general in line with Trump

 Kelly also commanded Marines during some of the most intense fighting during the Iraq war, in which two of his sons also served.

 In 2010, one of Kelly’s sons, Marine 1st Lt.
-Robert Michael Kelly, 29, was killed in combat in Afghanistan in 2010 after stepping on a land mine, making Kelly he highest-ranking military officer to lose a child during the wars in Iraq or Afghanistan.
+Robert Michael Kelly, 29, was killed in combat in Afghanistan after stepping on a land mine, making Kelly the highest-ranking military officer to lose a child during the wars in Iraq or Afghanistan.
 Kelly’s wife, Karen, started a scholarship in her son’s name.

 In picking Kelly, Trump may also be betting on getting his agenda through Congress more effectively.